Pam the Bird graffiti artist standoff on Melbourne’s Bolte Bridge

 Details reported by only one source:

-- The man was last year charged with more than 50 offences, including vandalism at Flinders Street Station and CityLink 'cheese stick'
+- The trespasser was charged last year with more than 50 offences, including spray-painting Flinders Street Station and the CityLink 'cheese stick'.

-- The man was also charged with a shop ram-raid, an assault against a retail worker, and a stabbing
+- The trespasser was also charged with a shop ram-raid, an assault against a retail worker, and a stabbing.

-- Two southbound lanes of Bolte Bridge were closed, affecting morning peak hour commuters
+- Two southbound lanes of the Bolte Bridge were closed, affecting thousands of vehicles during morning peak hour.

 Contradictions